Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 What Are the Best Paid Substacks for Technology & AI?

 The three best paid Substacks for technology and AI in 2026 are Big Technology ($10/mo) for industry power dynamics, Ahead of AI ($6/mo) for machine learning research, and The Generalist ($15/mo) for long-form strategy deep dives.
-Technology is Substack's second-largest category after politics, according to Press Gazette's revenue ranking, which identified tech analysis as one of the top-earning verticals.
+Three more — Stratechery, The Pragmatic Engineer, and Astral Codex Ten — sit on Substack-adjacent infrastructure or rank among the platform's highest-revenue technology newsletters and are profiled below.
+Technology is one of Substack's largest categories by revenue alongside politics and finance, according to Press Gazette's revenue ranking.
+If you subscribe to all of them, expect heavy overlap on the same OpenAI, Anthropic, or NVIDIA story — which is exactly the problem the consolidation section below solves.

 Big Technology — Alex Kantrowitz